SECTION 1. TITLE

 (b) Tier 2: Clinical Evaluation

-(c) Tier 3: Medical Diagnostics
+(c) Tier 3: Medical Diagnostics and Advance Neuroimaging

 (d) Clinical Judgment Preserved